STUDENT SAFETY AND WELLBEING

 At AIB we are committed to providing a safe and supportive environment for our students and employees.
-The safety and wellbeing of our those in our learning community is our first priority, and we have provided information below on a range of resources and assistance that is available.
+The safety and wellbeing of those in our learning community is our first priority, and we have provided information below on a range of resources and assistance that is available

 Confidential Counselling Service: